LibraryCarpentry/lc-data-intro/_episodes/02-match-extract-strings.md

 # Exercise Using Regex101.com

 For this exercise, open a browser and go to [https://regex101.com](https://regex101.com).
+Regex101.com is a free regular expression debugger with real time explanation, error detection, and highlighting.

 Open the [swcCoC.md file](https://github.com/LibraryCarpentry/lc-data-intro/tree/gh-pages/data/swcCoC.md), copy the text, and paste that into the test string box.